-Mark Gold is the Associate Director for the UCLA Institute of the Environment and Sustainability, and their Coastal Center Director.
+Mark Gold is the Acting Director for the UCLA Institute of the Environment and Sustainability and the Director of the UCLA Coastal Center.
 Prior to working at UCLA, Mark was the Executive Director or President of the environmental group, Heal the Bay, for 18 years, and their first hire 23 years ago.
 During that time, Mark helped author and pass over a dozen state and local water quality and environmental education laws, co-authored studies on the health risks of swimming in runoff contaminated waters and eating contaminated fish, created Heal the Bay’s Beach Report Card, and worked on numerous local, state and national water quality and coastal resource management regulations.

 In addition, Mark is a former vice-chair of the California Ocean Science Trust and the Santa Monica Bay Restoration Commission.
-He received his bachelors and masters degree in biology, and doctorate in environmental science and engineering, all at UCLA.is Executive Director of Heal the Bay, a non-profit environmental organization dedicated to clean oceans.
+He received his bachelors and masters degree in biology, and doctorate in environmental science and engineering, all at UCLA.
+He was the Executive Director of Heal the Bay, a non-profit environmental organization dedicated to clean oceans.
 When hired in 1988, he was the organization's first staff scientist.
 His dissertation (1994) evaluated the human health risk of swimming in Santa Monica Bay.
-Since taking over as Executive Director of Heal the Bay, he has lobbied for legislation to protect coastal water quality and worked with government agencies to ensure proper enforcement of environmental regulations.
+During his tenure as Executive Director of Heal the Bay, he lobbied for legislation to protect coastal water quality and worked with government agencies to ensure proper enforcement of environmental regulations.

 Barry Wallerstein is Executive Officer of the South Coast Air Quality Management District.
 Barry has two decades of experience in urban planning and environmental studies, with an emphasis in air pollution control and public policy development.
 He has been AQMD's Executive Officer since 1997, having served the agency in increasingly responsible positions since 1984.
 Previously in his career, Barry held positions as an Environmental Control Administrator at Northrop and as a member of rule development staff at the California Air Resources Board.